“Soul and body are not two things. They are one”. - C.G. Jung

 Before we can truly make sense of our experience, we must first have the experience of our sensations.

-Through somatic practices, we bring are awareness to the felt-sense of the body - the path inward to our vitality.
+Through somatic practices, we bring awareness to the felt-sense of the psyche.

-Within a safe, guided container, moving with one’s impulse and instinct allows expression to happen before analysis.
+Within a safe, guided container, intuitive movement allows expression to happen before analysis.

 This kind of action supports natural reorganization of old protective body-mind patters and the psyche returns to its inherent state of flow.

-• Deep exploration of the psyche is the safest and most effective when anchored in the body.
+Deep exploration of the psyche is the safest and most effective when anchored in the body & understood in the mind, and witnessed in relationship.

-This practice integrates depth-oriented inquiry with somatic awareness and movement, supporting insight that is embodied rather than intellectualized.
+This practice integrates relational depth-oriented inquiry, somatic awareness and movement, and conceptual restructuring supporting insight that is shared and embodied rather than merely intellectualized.

 The goal is to meet yourself fully — not only through understanding, but through experience.